-Throughout your experience with cancer you will have reason to travel, perhaps for treatment itself, and probably for work and pleasure too.
+Throughout your experience with cancer you may have reason to travel, perhaps for treatment itself, or perhaps for work or pleasure too.
 The good news is that many cancer patients are able to travel comfortably and safely as long as they take proper precautions and use common sense.
 Here are the top three issues to consider (with your doctor's input) when contemplating taking yourself on the road:

-- Choose your destination wisely.
+- Where possible take care in choosing your destination.
 Avoid places where you will not have access to good medical care.
-In some countries, it will be hard -- if not impossible -- to receive proper care should you need it, and the chances of infection may be greater.
+In some countries, it will be hard — if not impossible — to receive proper care should you need it, and the chances of infection may be greater.
+Of course, if work is requiring the travel you may not be in a position to choose so make sure you've thought through anything that might make it more challenging, and certainly assess the necessity of the trip versus your health needs.
+This may be an area where setting boundaries is necessary.

-- Your travel experience will be much more pleasant if you choose a savvy, supportive, experienced travel companion, preferably one who knows you and your destination well and will be able to help you should you require assistance.
+- Try to avoid traveling alone.
+Your travel experience will be much more pleasant if you choose a savvy, supportive, experienced travel companion, preferably one who knows you and your destination well and will be able to help you should you require assistance.
+When it comes to work travel, this may not be fully in your control but you do have some control over which airlines and hotels you are familiar with, and potentially choosing flights at times when you have the most energy, to avoid overexerting yourself.

 - Know and respect your body's limits.
-Cancer and cancer treatment may make you tired, weak, nauseated and less able to pack activities into every moment of a day.
-Don't overschedule.
+Cancer and cancer treatment may make you tired, weak, nauseated and more.
+Meaning you may be less able to pack activities into every moment of a day.
+Don't overschedule yourself, or make your schedule as flexible as possible to account for any challenges that may arise.

 Traveling with cancer will require some basic steps to ensure your comfort and safety.
-Following is some advice for what to do before, during and after your trip:
+Preparing yourself is one of the best ways to set yourself up for a successful, safe trip.
+The following is some guidance on what to do before, during and after your trip.

 - Within six weeks before your departure date, set up an appointment with your doctor.
-You may need to have tests to determine how well your organs and immune system are functioning or arrange for vaccines and preventive medications.
+You may need to have tests to determine how well your body and immune system are functioning and/or arrange for vaccines and preventive medications.

-- If you are planning to visit a developing country, you may want to consider long-term antibiotic therapy to protect you from illnesses such as diarrhea, which could be especially serious for you at this time.
+- If you are planning to visit a developing country, you may want to consider long-term antibiotic therapy to protect you from illnesses such as diarrhea, which you may be more susceptible to and could be especially serious for you at this time.

 - Ask your doctor for referrals to English-speaking facilities in each city.

-- Have your doctor's information on you at all times.
+- Keep your doctor's information on you at all times.
 Consider wearing a medical bracelet.

 - Take along a recent prescription signed by your doctor in case you need a refill.